hwacookie/zigbee/_zigbee/Ikea_E1745.md

 Pair the sensor by pressing the pair button min.
 10 seconds.
 The red light on the front side should flash a few times and the turn off.
 After a few seconds it turns back on and pulsate.
 When connected, the light turns off.

+If the above does not work for you, try pressing the pairing button 5 times in a row.
+After that, at least my device was in pairing mode.
 ### Reset
 Reset the sensor by pressing the pair button 4 times in a row.
 Wait till the LED confirms it.